hannahrubinton/academichugo2023/content/publication/GKR/index.md

 publication_short: ""

 abstract: "We incorporate race into an overlapping-generations spatial-equilibrium model with neighborhood spillovers.
-Race matters in two ways: (i) the Black-White wage gap and (ii) homophily---the preferences of individuals over the racial composition of their neighborhood.
-We find that these two forces generate a Black-White college gap of 22 percentage points, explaining about 80% of the college gap in the data for the St. Louis metro area.
-Counterfactual exercises show that the wage gap and homophily explain 7 and 18 percentage points of the college gap, respectively.
-A policy of equalizing school funding across neighborhoods reduces the college gap by almost 10 percentage points and generates large welfare gains."
+The model incorporates race in three ways: (i) a Black-White wage gap, (ii) an amenity externality---households care about the racial composition of their neighbors---and (iii) an additional barrier to moving for Black households.
+These forces quantitatively account for all of the racial segregation and 80\% of the Black-White gap in college attainment in the data for the St. Louis metro area.
+Counterfactual exercises show that all three forces are quantitatively important.
+The presence of spillovers and externalities generates multiple equilibria.
+Although St. Louis is in the segregated equilibrium, there also exists an integrated equilibrium with a lower college gap, and we analyze a transition path between the two."

 # Summary.
 An optional shortened abstract.